Katana-O/Android-Syscall-Logger/README.md

 - OS: Kali Linux (I personly recommend you use Kali Linux as I do, since it look way damn good than Ubuntu)
 - Android Linux Kernel version: 3.18.70-g1292056

+Advantage
+---

+- capturing prefer syscall on a living device, lower the posibility of being detected comparing to emulator(unicorn)

 Reconfig Your kernel first
 ---